inbo/tutorials/content/tutorials/development_docker/index.md

 On the Windows terminal or Linux shell, you can install `docker` as a terminal tool.

 {{% callout note %}}
-On Windows, this comes bundled with the App[^1]; the steps below are not necessary.
+On Windows, this comes bundled with the App; the steps below are not necessary.
+There might be ways to get around the Desktop App and facilitate installation, either via WSL2 or using [a windows package manager called Chocolatey](https://en.wikipedia.org/wiki/Chocolatey).

-However, note that you need to run a terminal *as administrator*.
+Either way, note that you need to run the docker app or docker in a terminal *as administrator*.

 {{% /callout %}}

-More info on the debian installation [can be found here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+More info about the installation on Debian-based or Ubuntu Linux systems [can be found here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 The procedure requires you to add an extra repository, [some caution is warranted](https://wiki.debian.org/DontBreakDebian).

 ``` sh